ardha27/AI-Waifu-Vtuber/README.md

 ## Installation

 To use this project, you will need to download the VoiceVox Engine from their GitHub page.
 You will also need to capture desktop audio using Virtual Cable and use it as input on VtubeStudio microphone.

+Use chat.txt and output.txt as an input on OBS Text (Realtime Caption)

 ## Credits